 Seal holes: Inspect your home for holes along the foundation and damaged shingles or siding.
 Squirrels can wriggle their way into your home through these openings and make nests inside.

 Keep branches cut back from your home: These rodents will use overhanging tendrils and branches as a way to get onto your roof to access possible entry points.

 Defend your garden: If you’ve had a problem with these animals eating your produce, it might be a good idea to build a fence around your garden.
 Use a wire mesh with no more than a ½ inch square mesh so they are unable to squeeze through.
 It may also help to build a top to go over your garden so they can’t climb over the fence.

 If you are having trouble with squirrels on your property and can’t seem to shake them, it may be time to contact a professional.
-Gregory specializes in effective and humane removal and prevention of squirrels from your home, business, or property.
+Gregory specializes in effective removal and prevention of squirrels from your home, business, or property.